-LED Indicators
+LED indicators

-LED Color Indication Network Network Green Steady for connection to a 100 MBit/s network.
-Flashes for network activities Amber Steady for connection to a 10 MBit/s network.
+LED Color Indication Network Green Steady for connection to a 100 MBit/s network.
+Flashes for network activity.
+Amber Steady for connection to a 10 MBit/s network.
 Flashes for network activity.
 Unlit No network connection.
 Status Green Steady green for normal operation.
 Amber Steady during startup and when restoring settings.
 Red Slow flash for failed upgrade.
 Power Green Normal operation.
 Amber Flashes green/amber during firmware upgrade.

 - The Status LED can be configured to be unlit during normal operation.
-To configure, go to Setup > System Options > Ports & Devices > LED.
+To configure, go to Setup > System Options >Ports & Devices >LED.
 See the online help for more information. - The Status LED can be configured to flash while an event is active. - The Status LED can be configured to flash for identifying the unit.
-Go to Setup > System Options > Maintenance .
+This can be done under Setup > System Options > Maintenance.